dfialkov/pr-lines-viewed/readme.md

 A simple extension to visualize how many lines you've viewed out of the PR's total

-* Keeps morale up while reviewing marathon AI-generated PRs
+* Keeps you sane while reviewing marathon AI-generated PRs
 * Separates inserts and deletions
-* Loads instantly - no DOM scraping or skeletons!
+* Loads instantly
-* Looks just like a native Github element
+* Fits seamlessly into Github UI - respects themes.